contao/docs/docs/manual/core-extensions/faq/faq-management.en.md

 ### Metadata

 {{% notice info %}}
-The metadata of a single questions can only be customized if a redirect page has been selected in the FAQ category.
+The metadata of a single FAQ pages can only be customized if a redirect page has been selected in the FAQ category.
 {{% /notice %}}

 **Meta title:** Here you can enter an individual meta-title to overwrite the default page title.